programminghistorian/jekyll/lessons/extracting-keywords.md

 ##Loading your texts

 The next step is to put the texts that you want to search into another text file, with one entry per line.
 The easiest way to do that is to open the spreadsheet and select all of the second (details) column, then paste the contents into a .txt file.
-Call the file `texts.txt` and save it to the same directory as your `gazetteer.txt` file.
+Call the file 'texts.txt' and save it to the same directory as your 'gazetteer.txt' file.
 Your directory should look something like this:

 {% include figure.html src="../images/extracting-keywords-2.png" caption="Contents of your working directory" %}